-That smoking is bad for your health and eventually can kill you in the long term shouldn’t be news to you.
+That smoking is bad for your health and can eventually kill you shouldn’t be news to you.
 It also hurts your wallet and is a nuisance to people around you.
 All of that should be reason enough to abandon this bad habit.

-This is because smoking affects your cardiovascular health.
-It doesn’t matter whether you smoke cigarettes or shisha or vape or apply nicotine patches.
-It’s the nicotine that does most of the cardiovascular damage, as it causes blood vessels to repeatedly contract or narrow and thus causes blood flow irregularities.
-This wears out the blood vessels, just like high blood pressure, obesity and chronic stress, etc. The more you smoke, the greater the damage is done.
-A cigarette a day has limited impact, but once it becomes half a pack a day, your chances of ED and other cardiovascular issues and heart problems (not to mention lung cancer risk) significantly increases.
+Smoking adversely affects cardiovascular health.
+It doesn’t matter whether you smoke cigarettes or vape or apply nicotine patches.
+It’s the nicotine that does most of the cardiovascular damage, as it causes blood vessels to repeatedly contract or narrow leading to permanent damage and blood flow irregularities.
+The more you smoke, the greater the damage.
+AEven smoking 1-4 cigarettes per day may have a negative impact on your health.
+In fact, your chances of developing ED, heart disease and other cardiovascular issues (not to mention lung cancer) significantly increases with any smoking.

 By the way, long-term smoking can also damage the quantity and genetic quality of your sperm cells.
-If you still plan on having kids, that’s yet another reason to throw away your cigs and vapers.
+If you still plan on having kids, that’s yet another reason to throw away your cigarettes or vapes.

 That depends on how old you are and for how long you’ve been smoking or vaping.
 At least, if you give up tobacco now, the damage won’t get worse.
-In fact, in addition to quitting smoking, you’ll have to examine whether other lifestyle chances are required to prevent ED, such as doing more exercise, controlling your blood pressure better, and losing weight.
-A doctor can help you figure out what changes may be needed and could benefit your performance in bed.
+You can then explore other lifestyle changes, such as exercise and healthy eating, to prevent ED or improve erectile function.
+A doctor can help you figure out what lifestyle changes may be of benefit.

 Studies suggest If you are younger than 50 and experienced ED problems, there’s a greater than 50% chance that your erectile functioning will improve after you quit smoking.
 However, the older you are, the longer this recovery takes.
 For men aged 50 and older, there even can be an initial worsening of their ED right after they give up smoking.
 If that happens to you, it’s important to remain patient; it may take up to a year or longer before you notice any improvements.